-- To moonlight all house officers must be fully licensed and have their own malpractice and DEA number. - Moonlighting in pain and weight loss clinics is not allowed by the LSBME. - Pre-signing prescriptions is illegal. - Using Charity prescriptions outside Charity is prohibited your "Charity" BNDD (DEA) is site specific. - Don't ever sign anything saying you saw a patient if you didn't see the patient - All narcotics prescriptions must be put in the patient's name and address plus the date don't "let the nurse do it" - House officers are held accountable for things all things signed read the fine print - Follow accepted practice guidelines for everything especially weight loss and pain patients

-• All house officers should be cognizant of Medicare fraud and abuse guidelines.
+- To moonlight all house officers must be fully licensed and have their own malpractice and DEA number. - Work in pain and weight loss clinics is viewed unfavorably by the LSBME and subject to close scrutiny. - Pre-signing prescriptions is illegal. - Using Charity prescriptions outside Charity is prohibited your "Charity" BNDD (DEA) is site specific. - Don't ever sign anything saying you saw a patient if you didn't see the patient - All narcotics prescriptions must be put in the patient's name and address plus the date don't "let the nurse do it" - House officers are held accountable for things all things signed read the fine print - Follow accepted practice guidelines for everything especially weight loss and pain patients - All house officers should be cognizant of Medicare fraud and abuse guidelines.